umutcalikyilmaz/STILO/README.md

 syntheticAnalyzer.analyze(input);
 ```

-The analysis function does not return any result.
-Instead, the results of the analysis are recorded to a static csv file.
+Here, analyze() does not return the analysis results directly.
+Instead, the results are written to CSV files in ~/.stilo/synthetic/analysis.
+A separate file is created for each pair of problem configuration and solver.
+Each file contains the results and the hyperparameters of the best configurations identified for each time limit.

 #### Configuration Analysis using Preset Instances